ehix/go-study/linkedin/microservices-in-go/README.md

 ```

 ## `getAll` Operations
-- Now scaffolding complete, create a get all function that responds to a get request at the collection route url.
+- Now scaffolding complete, create a get all function that responds to a get request at the collection route url (`/customers`).
-- Test with:
+- Test all with:
 ```shell
 $ http :8080/customers